renatomaia/lua-memory/doc/manual.md

 creates a new fixed-size memory of `m` bytes with value zero.

-If `m` is a string or a memory, then the new memory will have the same size and contents of `m` from position `i` until position `j`.
+If `m` is a string or a memory, creates a new fixed-size memory with the same size and contents of the portion of `m` from position `i` until position `j`.

 If `m` is not provided,
-a resizable memory of zero bytes is created.
+a resizable memory of zero bytes (empty) is created.

 ### `memory.type (m)`